arcanistzed/scs/README.md

 ### Keybindings

-You can switch the phase turn by holding `Alt` and pressing the right or left arrow key.
-You can switch the current round instead by also holding `Shift`.

-You can use `Alt+S` to toggle the app's visibility.
+You can switch the phase, current round, or toggle the app's visibility with keybindings.

 ### Integration with other modules